Student Mistreatment

 • the use of grading or other forms of assessment in a punitive or discriminatory manner.

 If a student feels that they have been subject to mistreatment in the learning or clinical environment, the student should first communicate with the relevant student, faculty, or staff member in an effort to highlight and resolve the behaviors.
-Should such communication prove unsuccessful, or should the student feel, such communication would further jeopardize the student’s success in the program, student shall then schedule an in-person meeting with the program director (or the program director’s immediate supervisor, should the concern be with the program director).
-The program director or the program director’s immediate supervisor shall investigate the student’s concerns and formulate a plan that addresses and resolves the issue.
+Should such communication prove unsuccessful, or should the student feel, such communication would further jeopardize the student’s success in the Program, the student shall then schedule an in-person meeting with the Program Director (or the Program Director’s immediate supervisor, should the concern be with the Program Director).
+The Program Director or the Program Director’s immediate supervisor shall investigate the student’s concerns and formulate a plan that addresses and resolves the issue.
 Should this plan prove unsuccessful, the student should then refer to the RVU Student Handbook and Catalog for policies and procedures regarding processing student grievances.
 Additionally, the RVU PA Program is dedicated to a safe learning environment.

 Students, faculty, staff, preceptors, and patients shall be treated with respect and dignity at all times.
 The Program expressly prohibits all conduct that interferes with the learning and working environment or otherwise creates a hostile, intimidating, or unsafe situation.